teli203/apprentice-april23/myproject/README.md

 This is the beginning stages of a react app to show case a minimum amount of code with a programming language of my choice.
 I decided on React because of a few reason.
-It isolated debugging capabilities.
+Its isolated debugging capabilities.
 It's used for most mobile apps, and web platforms.
 As a developer, coding in React makes you better at JavaScript which is a language used by 90% of web development today.